zedarus/zedarus-tool-kit/README.md

 ## Important

-Since this project ignores Unity's `.meta` files, you should **NEVER** add any `MonoBehaviour` classes from this project directly to your scene objects as components, because as you `GUID` for those scripts change between projects, you might have "Missing Behaviour" error.
+Since this project ignores Unity's `.meta` files, you should **NEVER** add any `MonoBehaviour` classes from this project directly to your scene objects as components, because as `GUID` for those scripts change between projects, you might have "Missing Behaviour" error.

 Instead, just create a new class in your local project, extend the required class from ZTK and then add it as a component.